+A 11 41

-Application Applied.
+Application : Applied

-Explanation on application of the practice All Directors have access to the advice and services of a qualified and competent Company Secretary to facilitate the discharge of their duties effectively.
+Explanation on application of the practice : All Directors have access to the advice and services of a qualified and competent Company Secretary to facilitate the discharge of their duties effectively.
 The Company Secretary is qualified to act under Section 235 of the Companies Act 2016.
 The Company Secretary supports the effective functioning of the Board, provides advice and guidance to the Board on policies and procedures, relevant rules, regulations and laws in relation to corporate secretarial and governance functions and facilitates effective information flow amongst the Board, Board Committees and senior management.
 The Company Secretary attends programmes and seminars to keep abreast of relevant regulatory requirements, company law and corporate governance requirements and best practices.

-Explanation for departure
+Explanation for departure :

-Large companies are in encouraged to complete t equired to complete the columns below.
-Non-large companies are he columns below.
+o , quired to complete the columns below.
+Non-large companies are

+encouraged to complete tr 10 e columns pelow.

-Measure
+Measure :

-Timeframe
+Timeframe :